Montana WICHE, WWAMI, Minnesota Dental,

 Certification as a Montana resident for purposes of application to professional school is only the first step in the process.
-In addition to the certification process, students should apply to the professional schools directly, following each school’s application process and deadlines.
+In addition to the certification process, students should apply to the professional schools directly, paying close attention to each school’s application process and deadlines.
 It is advisable to apply to professional school early, especially to those schools with a rolling admissions process.